 - Their holdings of equities, while large in dollar terms, are small relative to the size of the equity market.

-- Foreign ownership of U.S. treasuries has risen considerably since the middle of the 1990s but has been declining slowly as a share of the market since mid-2011.
+- Foreign ownership of U.S. treasuries has risen considerably since the middle of the 1990s and has been keeping pace with the growth of the market since 2012.

 - Before 2008, foreign ownership of the agency market was growing at a relatively rapid pace.

-- Since 2008, foreign holdings of agencies have declined gradually.
+- Since 2008, foreign holdings of agencies have declined steadily.